saikirananumalla/resume-service/README.md

 # Tailored Resume Service

 A Node.js service that generates tailored PDF resumes using LaTeX and stores them in AWS S3.
+Check n8n folder for the workflow powered by OpenAI

 ## Features